15 Bullshit Myths Broke Wannabe Niche Marketers Like You Believe

 The long-term success of your niche site depends on your connection with your audience and how much trust they have in your advice.

-Which is why both branding and community building should be key components of your marketing strategy.
+This is why both branding and community building should be key components of your marketing strategy.

-Branding gives you a unique voice and identity, helps you stay longer in the minds of your readers, makes you look more credible and gets you in Google’s good books.
+Branding gives you a unique voice and identity, helps you stay longer in the minds of your readers, makes you look more credible, and gets you in Google’s good books.